trueos/sysadm/docs/api_reference/classes/pkg.rst

       "state" : "finished"
       }
     }
  }

 .. index:: pkg_lock, pkg_unlock, pkg

-.. _Lock/Unlock Packages:
+.. _LockUnlock Packages:

 Lock/Unlock Packages
 ====================

 The "pkg_lock" action locks the specified "pkg_origins" so that it will be skipped during a package upgrade and remain at its current version.
 When using "pkg_origins", specify either a single package origin string or an array of package origins.

 The "pkg_unlock" action unlocks the previously locked "pkg_origins" so that it is no longer skipped during a package upgrade.

 Both actions return any information as a dispatcher event.
 Refer to the :ref:`Dispatcher Subsystem` for instructions on how to subscribe to and query dispatcher events.

 **REST Request**